samiahmedsiddiqui/custom-permalinks/readme.txt

 It will not apply whole permalink structures, or automatically apply a category's custom permalink to the posts within that category.

+> If anyone wants the different Structure Tags for their Post types or use symbols in the URLs So, use the [Permalinks Customizer](https://wordpress.org/plugins/permalinks-customizer/) which is a fork of this plugin and contains the enhancement of this plugin.

 == Installation ==

 1. Unzip the package, and upload `custom-permalinks` to the `/wp-content/plugins/` directory